Monitoring Kubernetes using Grafana and Prometheus

 prometheus-prometheus-operator-prometheus-0 3/3 Running 1 39s

-Now that our pods are running, we have the option to use the Prometheus dashboard right from our local machine.
+Now that our pods are running, we can use the Prometheus dashboard right from our local machine.
 This is done by using the following command:

 kubectl port-forward -n monitor prometheus-prometheus-operator-prometheus-0 9090